bigbadcyborg/Robotics-assignment-5/README.md

 The available models are listed in order from smallest to largest: tiny, base, small, medium, and large v1/v2/v3.
 Note that all models, except large, have English-only versions.

 Note that Remote-PC has 8GB of dedicated VRAM.
+It is your responsibility to keep VRAM usage in check so that your program do not crash from out of memory errors.
+We have given reasonable defaults in the demo programs we provided.

 | Model | Param count | Vram Usage |
 | --- | --- | --- |